hazy fire with Ready Burbank logo and Burbank Fire Department seal

 Food Supplies

 When planning your emergency food supplies, remember you may need to reach them in the middle of chaos.
 Store items in a safe, easy-to-find location where they won’t get buried by falling objects.
 Short on space?
-A large trash can in a utility room, garage, or tucked under a decorative tablecloth in an apartment makes a great storage container.
+A large trash can in a utility room, garage, or under a tablecloth in an apartment makes a great storage container.

 Emergencies can happen anytime.
 Are you prepared right now?
 Check expiration dates on your food and water, and rotate your stock every six months.
 Put a reminder on your calendar and don’t put it off.